monsoonmaelstrom/book2/book2.md

 Now that they’ve heard the name Raidane and seen my mother at the same time, they’ve realized I’m not just *a* Raidane.
 I’m one of *the* Raidanes.
 I knew this was inevitable.
 When I asked her for a favor, I merely accelerated it.
 But I still don’t like it.

-I dig my nails into the palms of my hands, but I don’t acknowledge all the looks currently directed my way.
+I dig my nails into the palms of my hands, but I don’t acknowledge any of the looks currently directed my way.
 I remain unresponsive and unmoving.

 General Iverson follows the stares of the others around the room, and his eyes finally bore into mine, and I see the wrath underlying his gaze.

 My mother steps forward.
 She doesn’t address the other Commanders in the room.
-She addresses the crowd.
 She doesn’t care about their decision.
 She’s already dismissed them.
+Instead, she addresses the crowd.
 She’s going for hearts and minds, apparently.

 “On Saturday evening, I encountered a man in my residence, looking through my papers and personal effects.
 Upon confronting him, he attacked me.
 I was knocked to the floor, and he had a knife at my throat when one of my guards intervened, and killed the assassin.
 Upon searching his body, I found a Dairuvaran signet ring,” she says holding up a ring, which she passes to Commander Selby after pausing for a few seconds to allow the crowd to take it in.